Best things to do in Helmsley North Yorkshire

 The first castle at Helmsley in North Yorkshire England was built sometime after 1120.
 This ringwork-style castle was surrounded by two earthwork ditches and the Castles rectangular shape was a result of the limestone outcrop it was built on.

-The major highlights at Helmsley Castle include the Tudor Mansion and its displays, the ruined east tower and the incredible dry moat.
+A tour of Helmsley castle’s highlights includes the Tudor Mansion and its displays, the ruined east tower and the incredible dry moat.

 The extraordinary Tudor residence was built between 1563 and 1587 by the Manners family.
 The interior of the house has large mullioned windows, oak panelling and some finely detailed plasterwork.